JakeGhattaora/com1001/code/README.md

 This directory contains the code examples referenced in the lectures that you can run on Codio.

-**NOTE:** that the first three parts of this README are also covered in the video on Blackboard on the [Getting Started](https://vle.shef.ac.uk/webapps/blackboard/execute/content/blankPage?cmd=view&content_id=_6297831_1&course_id=_102787_1&mode=reset) page.
+**NOTE:** the contents of this README are also covered in the video on Blackboard on the [Getting Started](https://vle.shef.ac.uk/webapps/blackboard/execute/content/blankPage?cmd=view&content_id=_6297831_1&course_id=_102787_1&mode=reset) page.